 You may contact the appraisal district or the Comptroller’s office for an Affidavit of Evidence to the Appraisal Review Board (PDF), but you do not have to use this form.
 If your letter contains all the information required, you may have your letter notarized and send it to the ARB.

-The ARB must provide hearing times for protests in the evening or on a Saturday or Sunday.
+The ARB must provide hearing times for protests on a Saturday or weekday evening until 7 p.m.
 You should contact the appraisal district to see when these hearing times are available.

 If you have not designated an agent to represent you before the ARB, you are entitled to one postponement without showing cause.
 You can also request a one-time postponement for additional time to prepare for your hearing.

 The ARB may grant additional postponements if you can show reasonable cause or the chief appraiser can agree to a postponement.